csu/quora-api/README.md

 Quora API
 =========

-#### Note: this API is currently broken due to changes on Quora's end.
+#### Note: parts of this API is may be broken due to changes on Quora's end.
 Please open issues and make pull requests regarding this at [csu/pyquora](http://github.com/csu/pyquora).

 An unofficial API for Quora.